I know a lot about bathrooms—materials, fixtures, cleaning, and more—and I share it with you here.

 There's a common assumption that bathrooms are supposed to have baths, and if you're the traditional type, you may agree.
 However, more and more homeowners are getting rid of the bath and just keeping a shower.

-If you're lucky enough to have two bathrooms, then obviously you can try both out, but this is for those who only have enough space for only one or the other.
+If you're lucky enough to have two bathrooms, you can obviously try both out, but this is for those who only have enough space for only one or the other.

 Positives of Getting Rid of Your Bathtub